Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Spray Painting Kitchen Cabinets

-If you're happy with everything about your cabinets, except the color, spray painting them is the best alternative to buying new ones.
-New cabinets are expensive and are sometimes constructed with cheap materials inside, like particle board.
-Most of the older cabinets I paint are well built and only need a paint job to modernize them.
+If you're happy with everything about your cabinets except the color, spray painting them is the best alternative to buying new ones.
+New cabinets are expensive and are sometimes constructed with cheap materials, like particleboard.
+Most of the older cabinets I paint are well-built and only need a paint job to modernize them.

-Spray painting kitchen cabinets produces over-spray, which means you must carefully mask everything to avoid a mess.
+Spray painting kitchen cabinets produces over-spray, so you must carefully mask everything to avoid making a mess.
 Some painters argue that the amount of time spent masking and spraying a kitchen ends up taking the same amount of time as brushing and rolling, but that definitely isn't the case in my experience.

 Spray painting instead of rolling is a big time saver.
-I can mask a kitchen for spraying in no more than one day.
-When the masking is done, I can spray the primer and paint in about ten minutes per coat.
-Doing this process with a roller would take close to one full day of work for each coat, so using a sprayer saves me a couple of days of work.
+I can mask a kitchen for spraying usually in one day.
+When the masking is done, I can spray each coat of primer and paint in about ten to twenty minutes per coat.
+Painting with only a roller would take close to one full day of work for each coat, so using a sprayer saves me a couple of days of work.

 Step 1: Remove the Doors and Drawers